Patient reported outcomes matter

 In the past seven days, I felt that nothing was interesting:

-There are a few different ways you or your caregiver could receive these questionnaires – you may receive a link via email or text message, or you may complete the survey on an easy-to-use tablet while at one of our many locations.
+There are a few different ways you or your caregiver could receive these questionnaires – you may receive a link via email or text message, or you may complete the questionnaire on an easy-to-use tablet while at one of our many locations.

-What surveys are you using?
+What questionnaires are you using?

 All of the questionnaires we use are developed and validated with state-of-the-science methodology, and are supported by extensive research.
 Many of the questionnaires we use come from PROMIS (Patient-Reported Outcomes Measurement Information System).
 PROMIS is a measurement system that was developed with the input of many academic and government institutions, and these measures have been rigorously evaluated.
 We utilize many of the mental health PROMIS questionnaires for adults and children to assess your symptoms and everyday life functioning.
 Some of the additional measurement tools we use include WHODAS and PHQ 9, among many others.